menm/EPA1352-Lab/EPA1352-G14-A3/README.md

 * ContinuousSpace folder, see EPA1352-G14-A3/model/ContinuousSpace

 The "data" folder with:
 * fully_cleaned_data.csv, which contains all roads and side roads of Bangladesh > 25km,
   see EPA1352-G14-A3/data/fully_cleaned_data.csv
-* A3_networkx_analysis.ipynb, which contains the analysis of the network, see EPA1352-G14-A3/data/A3_networkx_analysis.ipynb
 * A3_scenarios.csv, which contains different sets (scenario's) of probabilities that a bridge breaks down specified for bridge conditions.
 These on their end cause delays in travel times, see EPA1352-G14-A3/data/scenarios.csv
 * A3_scenarios_data.csv, which contains the results of the experiments, see EPA1352-G14-A3/data/A3_scenarios_data.csv.

 The "notebooks" folder with:
-* A3_datacleaning.ipynb, which contains the data cleaning process and output, see EPA1352-G14-A3/data/A3_datacleaning.ipynb
+* A3_datacleaning.ipynb, which contains the data cleaning process and output
 * A3_networkx_analysis.ipynb, which contains code for networkX generation and graphing betweenness centrality
-* A3_dataanalysis.ipynb, which contains code for graphing model output These .ipynb files all require various input and give output files, which are documented in the notebooks themselves.
+* A3_dataanalysis.ipynb, which contains code for graphing model output
+* These .ipynb files all require various input and give output files, which are documented in the notebooks themselves.

 ## How to Use
 The model can be executed by running either A3_model_run.py.
 For visualisation, model_viz.py should be